elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/dynamic-imports.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> To optimize performance, you can use bundlers like Webpack or Rollup for code splitting, configure caching headers for modules, and apply lazy-loading techniques with dynamic imports.<br />
+  <div><strong>Interview Response:</strong> To optimize performance, you can use bundlers like Webpack or Rollup for code splitting, configure caching headers for modules, and apply lazy-loading techniques with dynamic imports.
   </div>
   </div>
 </details>